PaulMONTIER/HAR-RV-Boosted/README.md

 - **Müller, U. A., et al. (1997)**.
 Volatilities of different time resolutions. *Journal of Empirical Finance*, 4(2-3), 213-239.

-## 📝 License
+## License

 MIT License - See [LICENSE](LICENSE) for details.

 ## 👤 Author

 **Paul MONTIER**
-M2 AQTC - December 2024

 ---

-⭐ If you find this project useful, please give it a star!
+If you find this project useful, please give it a star!